 When officials turned on the switch, 2,400 volts surged through Stinney’s body, causing the mask to slip off.
 His eyes were wide and teary, and saliva was emanating from his mouth for all the witnesses in the room to see.
 After two more jolts of electricity, it was over.

-George Stinney’s first-degree murder conviction was appealed in 2014.
-His siblings claimed that his confession was coerced and that he had an alibi: he was with his sister Aime at the time of the murders.
+George Stinney’s murder conviction was thrown out in 2014.
+His siblings claimed that his confession was coerced and that he had an alibi: At the time of the murders, he was with his sister Aime watching the family’s cow.

-They also noted that a man named Wilford “Johnny” Hunter, who claimed to be Stinney’s cellmate at the Sumter County jail, said that Stinney denied murdering Binnicker and Thames.
+They also noted that a man named Wilford “Johnny” Hunter, who claimed to be Stinney’s cellmate, said that Stinney denied murdering Binnicker and Thames.

-George Stinney Jr.’s siblings were overjoyed to learn that their brother was exonerated after 70 years, appreciating the fact that they were able to live long enough to see it happen.
+George Stinney Jr.’s siblings were overjoyed to learn that their brother was exonerated after 70 years, appreciating that they were able to live long enough to see it happen.